P8UXaE/sbipyt/README.md

 ```
 tail -n 5 acc2.log
 ```
-After trained the model with 279 different molecules (found in already_trained_molecules.txt file) the accuracy is around the 80%.
+After trained the model with 279 different molecules (found in already_trained_molecules.txt file) the accuracy is ~80%.

 ## PDB working type